spolu/warp/README.md

 # Installation

 ```
-go get -u github.com/spolu/wrp
+go get -u github.com/spolu/warp
 ```

 # Notes

-Once connected, `wrp` will resize your terminal window to the hosting tty size (if possible).
-So, when connecting to a wrp, it's recommended to run `wrp` from new terminal window.
+Once connected, `warp` will resize your terminal window to the hosting tty size (if possible).
+So, when connecting to a warp, it's recommended to run `warp` from new terminal window.

-Unfortunately, `wrp` does not support redrawing the whole tty for new clients... yet /o\
+Unfortunately, `warp` does not support redrawing the whole tty for new clients... yet /o\

-*If the wrp contains tmux session, changing the current tab will trigger a full redraw, resizing the hosting window will do the trick as well.*
+*If the warp contains tmux session, changing the current tab will trigger a full redraw, resizing the hosting window will do the trick as well.*